Christians are now in the liturgical season of Lent, a time of reflection, penitence, almsgiving and self-denial.

 1/2 to 2/3 cup plain yogurt

 Preheat the oven to 350°.
 Rinse the fillets and place them in a shallow oven proof pan that has been lightly greased or sprayed with cooking spray.
-Sprinkle with the lemon juice and bake for 20 to 25 minutes.
+Sprinkle with the lemon juice and bake for twenty to twenty-five minutes.
+Use a fork to test for doneness after the fish has baked twenty minutes.
+If it flakes, the fish is done.
+If not, bake it another few minutes.

-While the fish is baking, melt the butter in a small frying pan and sauté the onion until it translucent.
+While the fish is baking, melt the butter in a small frying pan and sauté the onion until it is translucent.
 Add the green pepper and tomato and sprinkle with the oregano, salt and pepper.
-Simmer for about 5 to 7 minutes.
-Remove from heat and let cool for a minute.
+Simmer for about five to seven minutes.
+Remove the pan from the heat and let it cool for a minute.
 Add the yogurt all at once and stir well.
 Spoon the sauce over the fish.

 Serve with white rice and a garden salad.
 Makes two generous servings